 Simply click on the box (not the text!) to put a checkmark in it - that is, to check it.
 If you click on it again, the check mark is removed.

 Changing the properties of checkboxes

-You can change the properties of a checkbox by selecting it with a mouse click and invoking the Object > Properties command.
+To modify the properties of a checkbox, first select it with a mouse click.
+Then invoke the Object > Properties command.